Springe direkt zu Inhalt

 Our program

-The program introduces you to the past of a part of the world that has seen the most intense processes of transformation as well as the most abundant intercultural and inter-society contacts within the last ten thousand years.
-And for learning about - and in the end contributing to - our knowledge of this past you will acquire theoretical skills in how to treat texts and opinions as well as practical skills in handling artefacts and dealing with data.
+The program introduces you to a part of the world that has seen intense processes of transformation and abundant intercultural and inter-societal contacts during the last ten thousand years.
+You will acquire theoretical skills in dealing with scholarly arguments and practical skills in handling artefacts and analysing data.

-The Master's program is, as standard in Germany, tuition-free for all students, irrespective of their country of origin.
+The Master's program is tuition-free for all students, irrespective of their country of origin.

 Why study the ancient world?